ahmernajar/alphabet-classifier-using-cnn/README.md

 # CNN-ALPHABET-CLASSIFIER
-This is code for a Kaggle dataset A_Z Handwritten Data in .csv format In this code i have used keras library with tensorflow backend
+A Kaggle dataset A_Z Handwritten Data in .csv format In this code i have used keras library with tensorflow backend

 # Dataset